 After 20 years as a civil litigation paralegal, Jane returned to the academic world to earn her Master of Liberal Studies degree at Rollins College, Winter Park, Florida, and her law degree at Barry University School of Law, Orlando, Florida.
 While at Barry, she received the highest grade in seven classes and graduated as the valedictorian in May, 2008.
 Jane also served as the lead articles editor of the Barry Law Review, and her article, “Building the Cathedral: Sculpting a Part-Time Legal Education in a Double-Time World,” was chosen for publication in 2007.
 She was appointed as the co-chair of the Service Committee for the Women Lawyers Association and was named WLA’s Graduate of the Year for 2007-08.
 Jane has been a member of the Florida Bar since 2008.

-Jane is particularly interested in the archetypal relationships between human society and the natural world, and the use of interdisciplinary materials to supplement traditional legal learning methods.
+Jane is particularly interested in combining three areas of knowledge to encourage appreciation and protection of the natural world: the humanities (philosophy, literature, religion, art, music, history, and language), the sciences, and the value of direct experience.
 Her article, “The Persistent Pagan: The Green Man and the Green Knight,” was published in the Journal of Graduate Liberal Studies in 2001.